-It’s important to know that because fat grafting is so new, no large clinical studies have been done on the procedure.
+It can be tempting to think about fat grafting as a “safer” procedure, since it doesn’t involve major surgery.
+However, we’re not yet sure how successful it will be over the long-term.
+Because fat grafting is so new, no large clinical studies have been done on the procedure.
 The studies that have been done involve fewer than 100 women and the average follow-up time is less than 4 years.

 It’s also important to know that in many cases, the fat injected into the breast area may be reabsorbed by the body over time and the breast may lose some volume.
 This is why some plastic surgeons initially may add more fat than you think you need.

 In addition, if fat grafting doesn’t work and decide you want a flap reconstruction, you may have already used up an important source of tissue, such as the belly area.
 These are all things to keep in mind.

 In one type of fat grafting procedure, an external tissue expander – called a Brava device – is worn for several weeks before and after the fat grafting.
 The Brava device is like a bra with plastic cones for cups.
 The cones put suction on the breast area to expand the tissue and create a matrix for the fat to live in.
 Wearing the Brava device seems to be important for the reconstructed breast to maintain its volume.
 In one study, women who didn’t wear the Brava device as directed had their breast volume decrease nearly twice as much as women who wore the Brava device.